Domon/domon.github.com/_posts/2012-12-12-shame-driven-development.md

 Several days ago, I saw a [code challenge][code_challenge] on [CodeIQ][code_iq].

-It challenges users to write a ruby program that mimics basic functionalities of the UNIX `cal` command.
+It challenges users to write a ruby program that mimics the basic functionalities of the UNIX `cal` command.
 Users are encouraged to not rely on `Date`, `Time`, `Datetime` or other libraries.
 Expected time of writing this program is 15 minutes.